christine-berlin/COT-Charts/README.md

 # About
 Visualization tool for COT (commitment of traders) Charts.The tool downloads all required excel files from the CFTC Website unzips them, then extracts the data needed for the charts.
 Update every Friday (click ```update``` button) when the COT reports are published.
-Apache POI libraries have to be installed first. <br>
 The tool displays two charts.
 On the top the COT chart, on the bottom an oscillator.

 ## COT chart